Guidance and policies for flexible ways of working at MIT.

 About Work Succeeding

-In May 2020 President Reif charged Task Force 2021 and Beyond with exploring "how MIT might invent a thriving new future" in a post-Covid world.
+The Task Force 2021 and Beyond was charged with exploring "how MIT might invent a thriving new future" in a post-Covid world.
 The task force’s Administrative Workstream focused on MIT's administrative functions and their implications as MIT plans for the future.

 One of the workstream’s "Big Ideas" was to explore flexible and sustainable work practices at MIT that will continue to enable teams to further the MIT mission — including examining the many successes of remote work throughout the pandemic and the opportunities it provides.
 A project called "Work Succeeding" was launched to realize this idea.